 BN certainly have come a long way since the year they took the worst beating in the electoral.
 Changes looked more evident on paper after Najib took over from Pak Lah and start promoting his 1Malaysia concept (though not sure whether it is the same in spirit with Bangsa Malaysia).
 With the existence of Perkasa, UMNO, for the moment, seems to be tamer.

-And leading to Hulu Selangor by-election, BN have a good chance to win back at least this seat.
+And leading to the Hulu Selangor by-election, BN has a good chance to win back at least this seat.

 BN Selangor convention chairman Datuk Seri Mohd Zin Mohamed said there were the factors which caused the people to lose confidence in the coalition.
 He said the first cause was the conflict among the BN component parties.